 In December 2004, the FASB issued SFAS No.123 (revised 2004), "Share-Based Payment" ("SFAS No. 123(R)").
 SFAS No. 123(R) will provide investors and other users of financial statements with more complete and neutral financial information by requiring that the compensation cost relating to share-based payment transactions be recognized in financial statements.
 That cost will be measured based on the fair value of the equity or liability instruments issued.
 SFAS No. 123(R) covers a wide range of share-based compensation arrangements including share options, restricted share plans, performance-based awards, share appreciation rights and employee share purchase plans.
 SFAS No. 123(R) replaces SFAS No. 123, Accounting for Stock-Based Compensation, and supersedes APB No. 25, Accounting for Stock Issued to Employees.
-SFAS No. 123, as originally issued in 1995, established as preferable a fair-value-based method of accounting for share-based payment transactions with employees.
+SFAS No. 123, as originally issued in 1995, established as preferable a fair-value-based method of accounting for sh are-based payment transactions with employees.
 However, that Statement permitted entities the option of continuing to apply the guidance in APB No. 25, as long as the footnotes to financial statements disclosed what net income would have been had the preferable fair-value-based method been used.
 Public entities (other than those filing as small business issuers) will be required to apply SFAS No. 123(R) as of the first interim or annual reporting period that begins after June 15, 2005.
-We have not yet determined the impact of applying the various provisions of SFAS No. 123(R).
+We adopted SFAS No. 123R as of January 1, 2006.